 Here are some charities accepting donations for victims of the California wildfires:

-Donations can be made to the American Red Cross Disaster Relief via http://www.redcross.org or by texting REDCROSS to 90999 to make a $10 donation.
+The American Red Cross is on the ground in California, hosting temporary emergency shelters and food sites across the state.
+Donations can be made to the American Red Cross Disaster Relief via www.redcross.org or by texting REDCROSS to 90999 to make a $10 donation.